 South Canterbury has three districts:

 The whole of South Canterbury lies within the territory served by Environment Canterbury, the Canterbury regional council.
 In the 1880s the region returned four members to Parliament.
 Today the whole region forms a single electorate – Aoraki.
-This reflects South Canterbury’s relative decline in national importance.
+This reflects South Canterbury’s relative decline in national importance, as well as the reduction in the number of electorates when the mixed-member proportional voting system was introduced in 1996..

 The region’s economy is based on agriculture – mainly sheep and cattle farming, dairying and cropping.
 South Canterbury’s industries have long been based on processing farm products.
 It has two large meatworks and a substantial dairy plant.